A Paradigm Shift to Assembly-like Finite Element Model Updating: Conclusions

 \section{Conclusions}

-In this work, a flexible wing finite element model is characterised and updated using modal data from an experimental campaign following two assembly-like, bottom-up and top-down, approaches. {The main findings of this study can be condensed into the following points:}
+In this work, a flexible wing finite element model {(FEM) }is characterised and updated using modal data from an experimental campaign following two assembly-like, bottom-up and top-down, approaches. {The main findings of this study can be condensed into the following points:}

-\begin{itemize} \item A framework for assembly-like finite element model updating is proposed and applied to a flexible wing; \item The direct approach (top-down) and the assembly-like approach (bottom-up) have similar precision in modelling the flexible wing (3\% difference in MTMAC and similar model mass estimation precision); \item The bottom-up approach is much more computationally efficient.
-It takes 20\% less iterations to obtain convergence for the bottom-up approach; \item The top-down approach evaluates only the more expensive model of the full wing, while the bottom-up model has only 57, out of 1164, evaluations of the full wing model; \item To the authors' knowledge this is the first time that refined Efficient Global Optimisation is applied to a complex structure finite element model updating; \item It is the first updated finite element model available in the literature for the benchmark wing \end{itemize} {Thus, the findings of this work support the paradigm shift of finite element model updating towards assembly-like approaches, which is the recommended approach for similar structures.}
+\begin{itemize} \item A framework for assembly-like {FEM} updating is proposed and applied to a flexible wing; \item The direct approach (top-down) and the assembly-like approach (bottom-up) have similar precision in modelling the flexible wing (3\% difference in MTMAC and similar model mass estimation precision); \item {The bottom-up approach is more computationally efficient: when the evaluation counts are weighted by solver-reported model size and memory footprint, the resulting normalised full-wing-equivalent workload is about 28\% lower than for the top-down strategy;} \item {The top-down approach performs all evaluations on the most expensive full-wing model (1462 full-wing solves), whereas the bottom-up approach limits full-wing solves to 57 out of 1164 total evaluations (about 4.9\%), i.e., roughly 26 $\times$ fewer full-wing evaluations.} \item To the authors' knowledge, this is the first time that refined Efficient Global Optimisation is applied to a complex structure {FEM} updating; \item It is the first updated {FEM} available in the literature for the benchmark wing. \end{itemize} Thus, the findings of this work support the paradigm shift of {FEM} updating towards assembly-like approaches, which is the recommended approach for similar structures{, although its main limitation is the need for sub-assembly modal data.}